dghosef/driver-language/README.md

   - Note: read and writes don't necessarily have to read or write to memory.
 For example, we can designate a read to address 15(for example) as our dev_barrier instruction and design our rules that way.
 This is how we can incorporate arbitrary code that is often necessary for drivers.
 - must_sync is a list of addresses that must be fully written at the end of the driver

-A minimal example set of rules is shown [here](src/compiler/rules.pl) and an example driver for initializing UART on the raspberry pi is shown [here](test.d)
+A minimal example set of rules is shown [here](src/compiler/rules.pl)